rgrannell1/mchof/bugs.md

 ## BUGS

-A list of bugs that need squashing:
+A list of bugs that need squashing, and todo:

-- mcPosition throws error for cores > 1; passing function to call_mclapply as vector.
-Simplify job indexing.
+## TODO

+- simplify indexing of mcPosition jobs; should be a two-liner
+- simplfy NA removal in mcPosition